brittney-joyce/Baseball_Stadium_Analysis/README.md

 * MLB attendance is at its lowest in 15 years
 * League wide attendance is down 6.5%
 * Attendance is down 1,918 people per game on average
-* Attendance decline costs the leage an estimate of $355 million on ticket sales alone
+* Attendance decline costs the league an estimate of $355 million on ticket sales alone
 * There have been 37 game postponements this year alone due to weather

 ## Purpose: